wandnz/new1.wand.nz/README.md

 **default** - Will simply output the content unformatted and center aligned.
 This layout is designed as a gateway for other layouts, therefore this layout is not reccommended for using with content directly.

-**maps** - Outputs the content in a div 40% of the page width, leaving space on the right for a google maps embed.

 **people** - Any content will be output normally.
 Then a list of the people in the peoples collection will be output and formatted in a tidy manner.

 **person** - Name and role values will be displayed next to an image that's src is derived from the image name.
 Any input content will then be attached below this, followed by a table of projects that have been listed in the person's front matter.